New Jersey Truck Accident Lawyers

 - Loading crews: A loading crew employed by someone other than the trucking company may load cargo into a truck when it pulls up at a loading dock.
 If they load the truck improperly and this contributes to an accident, the loading crew may be held liable.
 These companies have a responsibility to the public that they must uphold every time a vehicle is loaded or unloaded.

 Additional information, such as the speed of the truck, the precise accident location, and other circumstances, may be captured by video cameras or black boxes installed in the truck.
-The multiple layers of potential liability in a truck accident increase the complexity involved in pursuing a successful personal injury claim.
-Therefore, we ask our clients to take pictures of the accident scene.
-A truck accident lawyer will delve into every possible form of liability to understand how the case should proceed.
+The multiple layers of potential liability in a truck accident.

 New Jersey Truck Accident Lawyers at Ellis Law Obtain Maximum Recovery for Truck Accident Victims

-Speak to the New Jersey truck accident lawyers at Ellis Law if you were involved in an accident involving a large truck.
+If you or someone you love has been injured in a truck accident, reach out to the New Jersey truck accident lawyers at Ellis Law to make sure your rights and best interests are protected.
 We are committed to protecting your rights and will hold the negligent parties accountable for your injuries.
 Call us today at 732-308-0200 or contact us online for a free consultation.
 Located in Freehold, New Jersey, we serve clients throughout East Brunswick, Toms River, Middletown, Jersey City, Neptune, Hudson County, Union County, Essex County, and Ocean County, as well as Brooklyn and New York, New York.